Serving all of Michigan

 • Second Offense

-If an individual has one prior felony conviction, the maximum sentence for the new felony can be increased by up to 1.5 times the original maximum sentence.
+If a person has one prior felony conviction, the maximum sentence for a new felony may increase by up to 1.5 times the original maximum.

 • Third Offense

-If an individual has two prior felony convictions, the maximum sentence for the new felony can be increased by up to twice the original maximum sentence.
+If a person has two prior felony convictions, the maximum sentence for a new felony may increase by up to twice the original maximum.

 • Fourth or Subsequent Offense

-If an individual has three or more prior felony convictions, the maximum sentence for the new felony can be increased by up to life imprisonment or any term of years.
+Should a person have three or more prior felony convictions, the maximum sentence for a new felony may increase to life imprisonment or any term of years.

-While the law provides for enhanced sentencing, judges have some discretion in determining the extent of the sentence enhancement based on the circumstances of the case and the offender’s criminal history.
+Although the law allows enhanced sentencing, judges still have discretion.
+They may consider the circumstances of the case and the defendant’s criminal history.

-Certain offenses may carry mandatory minimum sentences, which can be further enhanced under the habitual offender provisions.
-For the most severe repeat offenders—those with three or more prior felonies—life imprisonment can be imposed even if the new felony would not typically carry such a severe penalty.
+Certain offenses carry mandatory minimum sentences, which may increase under Michigan’s habitual offender laws.
+For the most serious repeat offenders with three or more prior felonies, courts may impose life imprisonment even if the new felony normally carries a lower penalty.

-If you have been convicted of one or more felonies (or attempts to commit felonies), you could potentially face sentencing as a “habitual offender” in the future.
-If you suspect that you may be at risk for an extended sentence or have already been notified of habitual offender status, it is crucial that you seek legal representation immediately.
+If you have prior felony convictions, or attempted felony convictions, you may face sentencing as a habitual offender in the future.
+If you believe you may face an enhanced sentence or have received notice of habitual offender status, seek legal representation immediately.

 Contact Our Criminal Defense Attorney in Michigan Today